-Are courses available online?
+Are technology degree courses available online?

-What related graduate programs does DeVry offer?
+What IT-related graduate programs does DeVry offer?

 Once you earn your bachelor's degree, you may find you're ready to advance your education even further.
-Whether you're interested in earning a Master's Degree in Information Systems Management or Network & Communications Management through DeVry's Keller Graduate School of Management, our graduate degree programs are designed to help you develop a valuable edge in the world of computer science and technology management.
+Whether you're interested in earning a Master's Degree in Information Systems Management or Network & Communications Management through DeVry's Keller Graduate School of Management, our graduate degree programs help you develop a valuable edge in the world of computer science and technology management.

 Would programming be considered IT?